a11rew/medusa-payment-paystack/README.md

   },
 ];
 ```

-It's that simple to install Paystack on your Medusa server!

 ## Admin Setup

 This section will guide you through adding Paystack as a payment provider in a region using your Medusa admin dashboard.